spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

-# Test your configuration simulation and troubleshoot value cache
+# Test your configuration simulation and troubleshooting

 On Linux, you can simulate high CPU load and as a result receive a problem alert by running: